Pair density wave solution for a self-consistent model: Conclusions

-Based on a simple 2D t-U-V Hubbard model on a square lattice we presented different solutions, describing periodic charge-spin and superconducting pair density structures.
-Charge/spin and superconducting states competes with each other: a decrease in one parameter induces an increase in another.
-This is a possible reason for the appearance of pair density waves: oscillations of SDW/CDW generate oscillations of the superconducting order parameter.
-On the other hand, a decrease in the superconducting order parameter in a vortex region results in an appearance of SDW/CDW oscillations.
-The existence of CDW/SDW essentially influences the band structure of superconductors.
+Based on a simple 2D t-U-V microscopic Hubbard model on a square lattice we found different solutions in analytic form, describing periodic charge-spin and superconducting pair density structures, that coexist in zero external magnetic field.
+We have defined conditions where coupling constants $g_{sc}$, and $g_s $ (or $g_c$) are close to each other for these solutions to exist.
+Though so far the derivation is made at zero temperature, nevertheless, this result resonates with the recent proposal \cite{Wang} that PDW is the "mother state" forming anti-nodal gap in the pseudo-gap state above T$_c$ in high-T$_c$ cuprates, that turns via Josephson couplings into bulk superconducting state below T$_c$.
+Locally static charge/spin and superconducting states compete with each other: a decrease in one parameter induces an increase in another.
+This is a possible reason for the appearance of pair density waves: space oscillations of SDW/CDW generate space oscillations of the superconducting order parameter in such a way that maximum of PDW density appears in the regions where SDW/CDW vanishes by changing sign and vice versa for SDW/CDW.
+On the other hand, in external magnetic field a decrease in the bulk superconducting order parameter in a vortex region results in an appearance of SDW/CDW waves \cite{Aeppli2002}.
+We have also derived analytical expressions for the fermionic band structure of superconductors with co-existing PDW and CDW/SDW orders, see Eqs. (\ref{spec}) and (\ref{esc}).
+These solutions posses Bogoliubov double-band structure with smaller and greater gaps at the Fermi level.
+This, in principle, may cause a zero-bias anomaly \cite{Yuli} of the tunneling current along the c axis perpendicular to the $a-b$ plane, when the tunneling takes place out of the antinodal direction.